pkutaj/pkutaj.github.io/_posts/2020-12-13-working-with-text-file-templates-with-powershell.md

 categories: []
 ---
 ## usecase
-The concern is documenting the powershell-powered way to fast create markdown documents that
-1. have an existing template
-2. need to populate that template's `YAML` header with
+The concern is documenting the powershell-powered way to fast create markdown documents that have an existing template, while I need to populate that template's `YAML` header with its title and category (it is used to fast create files for Jekyll)
-    * 1. title
-    * 2. category
-... it is used to fast create files for Jekyll

 <!-- TOC -->